 - Good looks

 - No handle bar (can be bought separately)

-Even though it has the word “mini” in its name, it is actually a middle sized rebounder with its diameter of 38 inches.
-Could the “mini” be the term you could apply in relation to its quality?
+Even though it has the word “mini” in its name, it is a middle-sized rebounder with a diameter of 38 inches.
+Could the “mini” be the term you could apply to its quality?
 We’re here to help you find out.

 The package looks appealing at first, but there are certain design flaws.
 The trampoline uses springs to provide rebound, which is fine in itself.
 However, these springs are joined to the trampoline as a set of two (still okay), via a small metal part that attaches to the straps on the mat.
 Now that is this rebounder’s Achilles heel.
 These straps are simply too flimsy and cannot bear the stresses that regular bouncing puts on them, so they break.
-Meaning that the springs, though functioning correctly, no longer attach to the rebounder, thus rendering it all but useless.
+This means that the springs, though functioning correctly, are no longer attached to the rebounder, thus rendering it all but useless.

 These reports pop about so often that we are very hesitant to suggest you purchase this.
 Some have also found out that several parts were missing from their boxes.
 This is all indicative of poor quality control at the factory.
 Still, we have to be fair and report that actual bouncing is fine… when it works.